bellhwi/VanillaJS/README.md

 -MovieList: Add and delete movie

--Slideshow: Simple slideshow with buttons and dots
+-Slideshow: Slideshow with buttons and dots

--Dragdrop: Drag and drop the image
+-Dragdrop: Drag and drop the image and text

--LandingPage: Landing page with menu bar & modal

--SortableList: Swapping list item by using drag & drop
+-Modal: Modal window for sign up